Sir-Teatei-Moonlight/monado-forge/README.md

 * Better console feedback for super-long-running operations but without too many lines being printed
 * UV folding
 * Material assignment

-## Known issues
-* Blender does not support per-shape normals, so that information is lost.
-* Models entirely embedded in the .wimdo are not checked for yet.
-* Models without skeletons will probably not import correctly.
-(Should be an easy fix, but still counts as a "known issue".)
-* Outline meshes are not recognised or treated as anything special.
-If you get two entirely identical meshes, consider that one may be the outline, in which case you can delete one of them (probably the higher-numbered one).
-* Some models have multiple weight tables, but the information about which one to use cannot yet be found.
-Use the "Weight Table Override" feature to select which one to use for all meshes, and re-import for each one so you can pick-and-choose which ones are correct.